-This Report contains all the relevant legal information required in order to obtain a meaningful briefing on the business during the financial year of SIDENOR STEEL PRODUCTS MANUFACTURING COMPANY S.A.
-(Hereinafter referred to as "Company" or "SIDENOR" for brevity purposes).
+This Report contains all the relevant legal information required to obtain a meaningful briefing on the business during the financial year of SOVEL SA.
+HELLENIC STEEL PROCESSING COMPANY SA (Hereinafter referred to as "Company" for brevity purposes).
+The Company is a member of the SIDENOR Group.